Prayers? Bombs? Hawaii history shows stopping lava not easy

 Rapidly moving lava flows, like those from Kilauea volcano in 2018, would be more difficult to stop, he said.

-“It would have been really hard to hard to build the walls fast enough for them.
+“It would have been really hard to build the walls fast enough for them.
 And they were heading towards groups of homes.
 And so you would perhaps be sacrificing some homes for others, which would just be a legal mess,” he said.

 He said he believes most people in Hawaii wouldn’t want to build a wall to protect the highway because it would “mess with Pele.”